masonc15/CTF-Wargame-Writeups/OverTheWire/bandit/README.md

 The password for the next level is stored in the file **data.txt**, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions

 ### Solution
+Another easy cryptography problem.
+We look in `data.txt` and find our cipher text, which we know has been shifted by 13 positions.
+This is a Caesar cipher which we can easily decode [online](http://md5decrypt.net/en/Caesar/).
+This gives us the following plaintext:
+`the password is teydrgcrfcxugdwuexkfckeuu`.

+PW: `teydrgcrfcxugdwuexkfckeuu`
 ---

 ## 12 -> 13